-Make a conscious effort when at the supermarket to pick up products that are marketed as gluten free only.
-Most major supermarkets today have gluten free sections demarcated and the labels on the food items proclaim the same loud and clear which means it’s not that hard for you to be able to pick and choose exactly what you want and need.
-However, be vary of foods that compensate for the eliminated gluten by adding other harmful ingredients like refined cornflour and refined sugar.
+Make a conscious effort when at the supermarket to pick up products that are marketed as gluten-free only.
+Most major supermarkets today have gluten-free sections demarcated and the labels on the food items proclaim the same loud and clear which means it’s not that hard for you to be able to pick and choose exactly what you want and need.
+However, be vary of foods that compensate for the eliminated gluten by adding other harmful ingredients like refined corn flour and refined sugar.

 - Eat Gluten Free Out

 Eating out can become a challenge which means you would either be consuming things that are not easy for you to tolerate or risk being the noob of the party.
-However, restaurants and cafes are consciously including a few gluten free dishes on their menu, or are happy to take requests to prepare them.
+However, restaurants and cafes are consciously including a few gluten-free dishes on their menu, or are happy to take requests to prepare them.
 It isn’t easy but it most definitely isn’t impossible either.

 - Snoop on the Gluten

-Most packaging and labels on food items are easy to identify as gluten free or gluten carriers.
+Most packaging and labels on food items are easy to identify as gluten-free or gluten carriers.
 However, there may be certain foods that are gluten carriers but will pass under your radar.
-Look out for malts, malt vinegars, soups, cold cuts and sausages, mayo, ketchup, soy sauce, non-dairy creamers, ice cream, energy bars, flavoured coffees and teas, oats, roasted nuts and a few types of cheese with a wary eye.
+Look out for malts, malt vinegars, soups, cold cuts and sausages, mayo, ketchup, soy sauce, non-dairy creamers, ice cream, energy bars, flavored coffees and teas, oats, roasted nuts and a few types of cheese with a wary eye.
 You will almost always find traces of gluten in all of these.
 Alternative Daily has a complete list of the things best avoided.

 - Love the Cook

 Any new food choice that you make or diet that you follow needs to have a certain amount of effort going into it.
-Learning and loving to cook your own meals is one of those efforts that will help you in good stead while going gluten free.
-Make the effort of researching on gluten free ingredients and recipes and then plan for the week so that you are never caught out when it comes to meal times.
+Learning and loving to cook your own meals is one of those efforts that will help you in good stead while going gluten-free.
+Make the effort of researching on gluten-free ingredients and recipes and then plan for the week so that you are never caught out when it comes to mealtimes.
 That’s right, like life, there are no shortcuts over here as well.
-Here is a delicious recipe for High Protein Gluten Free Pancakes.
+Here is a delicious recipe for High Protein Gluten-Free Pancakes.